 Students will be required to develop a whole range of theatrical techniques and performance skills during the course.
 Group work is a key element of the practical work and students must be able to work as part of a team, as well as being self-motivated and committed to learning lines and attending rehearsals.

-This is a fantastic course allowing students to be creative, collaborative and expressive.
-The 60% coursework is all practical and internally assessed.
-This enables all students to achieve their full potential as performers!
+This course allow students to be creative, collaborative and expressive.
+The 60% coursework is ALL practical and internally assessed.
+This enables all students to achieve their full potential as performers.

 Brief Overview: